Ex-IG Prisons Shahid Saleem Baig dismisses news of his arrest

 Pakistan

-The officer says he watched the news of his detention while having a cup of tea at his home
+The officer says he watched news of his detention while having a cup of tea at home

 LAHORE (Dunya News) – Punjab Prisons former Inspector General (IG) Shahid Saleem Baig has dismissed the news of his arrest by the intelligence agencies.